Skip to content

 What if I'm on a fixed-rate CD?

-Fixed-rate products lock in the rate for their term.
-Use this calculator for the portion of your savings in easy-access accounts where rates can change.
+Fixed-rate products fix the rate for their term.
+This calculator covers the portion of your savings in easy-access accounts where rates can change.

 How fast do rate changes flow through?